sagarsishir51/Payment-Process-Handling-Sample-Project/README.md

   ```sh
   npm run migration:run
   ```
+## Blog
+For more information about this project and basic Architecture explanation, visit the [Medium Blog](https://medium.com/@sagarsishir51/mastering-hexagonal-architecture-in-nestjs-a-practical-guide-ccc10ed155bf).

 ## Configuration
 Environment variables are managed using `.env` files.
 Define required variables in `.env` or `.env.example`: